Module 11: Move-In & Move-Out Inspections – LandlordPass

 Move-Out Damage Quote — Copy-Paste Template

 After the move-out inspection, use this template to build an itemized damage statement.
 Fill in each item with the contractor cost and useful-life depreciation.
+All depreciation calculations must follow RTB Policy Guideline 40 (updated Feb 2025).
 Click inside the box to select all text, then copy.

 Move-Out Damage Quote & Responsibility Statement